- Applying to study

 Student Contribution Calculator

-The formula for determining your student contribution amount for a unit of study is:
+The formula for determining your student contribution amount for a subject of study is:

-Student Contribution Band amount for a place for that unit of study.
+Student Contribution Band amount for a place for that subject of study.

 All student contribution amounts are rounded down to the nearest dollar.